 It can be really difficult to choose between a gaming laptop and a workstation laptop, especially when you do not know the difference between the two.

-Here are a few things that you should essentially know to decide whether you should purchase a workstation laptop or a gaming laptop.
+Here are a few things that you should essentially know to decide whether you should go for a workstation laptop or a gaming laptop.

-- The CPU and GPU of the workstation computer will be much more powerful than a gaming laptop to support intensive professional tasks such as CAD, animation, rendering, 3D modeling and others.
+- The CPU and GPU of the workstation laptop will be much more powerful than a gaming laptop to support intensive professional tasks such as CAD, animation, rendering, 3D modeling and others.

 - The workstation will come with lots of RAM for processing a lot of complex data than a gaming laptop.